 Asking the right question

-The NZ Herald reports “Most voters want the Government to spend its spare cash on services such as education and rather than on tax cuts”
+The NZ Herald reports “Most voters want the Government to spend its spare cash on services such as education and health rather than on tax cuts”

 This is a prime example of how asking a question in a certain way, gets a certain result.